-As PhDs are based primarily on independent research rather than time spent in lectures and seminars, distance learning is a viable route for many Doctoral students.
+As PhDs are based primarily on independent research rather than time spent in lectures and seminars, distance learning has always been a viable route for many Doctoral students.

-PhDs by distance learning are a good option to consider if you've got family or work commitments or are an international student - as this gives you the chance to undertake Doctoral research without having to live close to your chosen institution.
+PhDs by distance learning offered by course providers such as The Open University are therefore a good option to consider if you've got family or work commitments or are an international student - as this gives you the chance to undertake Doctoral research without having to live close to your chosen institution.
 It's also a suitable mode of study if your subject requires you to be based in a specific location away from the university.

 For the most part, you'll be in touch with your supervisor by phone, email or Skype/Zoom.
-However, even if you opt for this form of research, you'll generally still need to attend university for one or two weeks of each academic year for meetings and to receive research skills training.
+You'll need to bear in mind that even if you opt for this form of research, you'll generally still need to attend university for one or two weeks of each academic year for meetings and to receive research skills training.
 Your final examination may be undertaken either face-to-face or virtually.

-With distance learning PhDs, you can usually register as a full or part-time student.
+With online PhDs, you can usually register as a full or part-time student.
 The level of fees you pay varies between institutions - some charge the same as for a standard PhD while others offer a reduced rate.

 Check that any funding you plan to apply for is available to distance learning students, as this isn't always the case.

 - Sort out funding for postgraduate study.

 - Consider what to do after completing your PhD.